Boonton Historical Society & Museum

 Mount Hope Historical Park

 Mining at Mount Hope had begun as early as 1710, making it one of the oldest mining areas in Colonial America.
 For the next 270 years, mines at Mount Hope and throughout Rockaway Township were worked almost continuously, with the last mine operating until 1978.Read Less

-The Society preserves the history of Mount Tabor, established in 1869 as one of the first Methodist summer camp meetings in New Jersey and a neighborhood of permanent, fanciful Victorian residences and buildings.
-The Mount Tabor Historical Society is privileged to share their historic community as well as the Richardson History House - a camp meeting cottage museum.
-The 1873 History House invites visitors to travel back to another era and see what it was like to spend a summer camp meeting style.
-Each September there is a self-guided house tour of the area.
-(The house is open the second Sunday of the month 12 to 4 p.m. and by appointment.)Read Less
+The Mount Tabor Historical Society preserves the history of Mount Tabor, established in 1869 as one of the first Methodist summer camp meetings in New Jersey, which has evolved into a neighborhood of permanent, fanciful Victorian residences and buildings.
+The Mount Tabor Historic District is listed on the State and National Registers of Historic Places.
+The Society shares their historic community as well as the Mount Tabor Camp Meeting Museum housed in the 1873 Richardson History House.
+Visitors are invited to travel back to another era and see what it was like to spend a summer, camp meeting style.
+The Society sponsors a self-guided house tour in Mount Tabor every year on the last Saturday in September.
+The Museum is open the second Sunday of the month from 12 to 4 p.m. and by appointment.
+Park near the post office at 26 Simpson Avenue and walk up the path to the Museum on Trinity Park.Read Less

 Museum of Early Trades & Crafts